John E. Wool: Mexican–American War and Oregon

-He was assigned command of the Center Division and led the Chihuahuan Expedition, which resulted in the capture of Saltillo.
+Wool was assigned command of the Center Division and led the Chihuahuan Expedition, which resulted in the capture of Saltillo.
 After leading his troops 900 miles from San Antonio, Texas, he joined General Zachary Taylor at the Battle of Buena Vista.
 Wool's leadership was recognized with a Congressional sword, a vote of thanks, and the brevet of major general.
 After the battle, he commanded the occupation forces of northern Mexico.

 He commanded both the Department of the East and the Department of the Pacific after the war.
 The first he would command in 1847–1854 and again in 1857–1860; the second he would command in 1854–1857.
 While in the East, on August 15, 1848, General Wool laid the cornerstone for the city hospital at Troy, (which later became known as St. Mary's Hospital).